Gary Kelly (footballer, born 1966): Bury

 In 1989, manager Jim Smith sold Kelly to Bury, with whom he spent the next seven years.
 He made 236 league appearances for the Gigg Lane club.
-The following year he reached the Division 2 play-offs losing 2–0 on aggregate to Tranmere Rovers in the semi-final and losing 2–1 on aggregate to Bolton Wanderers in the semi-final in 1991.
+The following year, he reached the Division 2 play-offs losing 2–0 on aggregate to Tranmere Rovers in the semi-final and losing 2–1 on aggregate to Bolton Wanderers in the semi-final in 1991.
 Kelly was also voted Bury FC Player of the Year in 1992.
-In 1993, he reached the third division play-offs losing 1–0 on aggregate to York City in the semi-final.
+In 1993, Bury reached the third division play-offs losing 1–0 on aggregate to York City in the semi-final.
 He was loaned out to West Ham United in 1994, reaching the quarter-final of the FA Cup before losing 3–2 to Luton Town in a replay and being an unused sub in 16 Premiership games.
 He also played in the Bobby Moore Testimonial in a 2–1 win over a Premiership select XI at Upton Park.